haosdent/hci-dispenser/server/README.md

 # hci-dispenser

-The server side of hci-dispenser.
+The source code of hci-dispenser.

 ## Prerequisites